gaxmann/gordonssunclock/README.md

 ## Like it?

 If you enjoy Sun Clock, please consider:
-- Telling others about it
+- Share it with others – Short link: **sky12.de**
-- Leaving a positive review
+- Leaving a positive review on [Play Store](https://play.google.com/store/apps/details?id=de.ax12.zunclock)
 - Reading what others say on the [Voices on Sun Clock](https://github.com/gaxmann/gordonssunclock/wiki/Voices-on-Sun-Clock) wiki page

 Enjoy using Sun Clock ☀️